faircloth-lab/edittag/docs/design.rst

 --processors=<int>  The number of computing cores/processors to use.
   This defaults to max(cores) - 2.

---no-polybase
-  Filter those tags having greater than two adjacent, identical bases.
-Homopolymer bases are problematic on certain sequencing platforms, thus it is useful to avoid homopolymer runs longer than three.

 --gc  Filter those tags having 40 < GC % < 60.

 --comp  Filter those tags that are perfect self-complements.
 Generally, this option removes tags likely to form hairpins.

---hamming   Use Hamming distance in place of edit (Levenshtein) distance.

 --min-and-greater  Return all tags at the minimum edit distance requested, and subsets of those tags falling within consecutively greater edit distance categories.
 Thus, if you design 8 nucleotide, edit distance 3 tags and pass this option, the program will return all subsets of these tags having edit distances in the ``set([3,4,5,6,7])``.

+--no-polybases  Filter those tags having greater than two adjacent, identical bases.
+Homopolymer bases are problematic on certain sequencing platforms, thus it is useful to avoid homopolymer runs longer than three.

+--hamming  Use Hamming distance in place of edit (Levenshtein) distance.

 .. _tag-rescanning: